aptonic/dropzone4-actions/README.md

 end
 ```

+## Action Metadata

+At the top of the file is the metadata section that was generated when you clicked 'Create Action' - there are a few extra fields that are not currently customizable from the Develop Dialog that you should be aware of.

-Each recognised meta data option is described below:
+All recognised meta data options are described below:

 <table>
 	<th>